Fertility unit’s licence suspended after ‘errors’ in freezing process | ITV News

 Fertility unit’s licence suspended after ‘errors’ in freezing process

-A fertility clinic which admitted that “errors” in its freezing processes had led to some embryos “either not surviving or being undetectable” has had its licence suspended.
+A fertility clinic has had its licence suspended after admitting "errors" in its freezing processes led to some embryos "either not surviving or being undetectable".

 Homerton Fertility Centre in east London said it had increased security and made staff “work in pairs” after three separate incidents in the last year within the unit.